CatherineGracey/tic_tac_toe/readme.md

 Because the bonus tasks were for extra credit and not part of the core requirements, I decided to include some features but otherwise develop my app in a different direction to the one suggested.

 ####Included Suggested Features

 I liked the idea of keeping track of mutliple games, so I added a counter that displays above the board (suggestion 2).

 ####Included Additional Features

+I wanted to add the option of a computer player.
+I began developing this feature by allowing the user to select between a single player or two player game.
+If a single player game is chosen, the playBot variable is set to true and the computer automatically takes a turn.
+For the first version of playBot, the computer's token was placed in the first empty cell, which made it very easy for the human player to predict playBot's next move.